-Reading this helpful advice for coating metals will make it easier to follow and stick to the instructions provided in your kit.
+Reading this helpful advice for coating metals will make it easier to follow the instructions provided in your kit.
 You will be pleased with the result.
 As the saying goes ‘ if you try and take shortcuts it will fail’.
 The application process is easy so please take the time to read this helpful advice and follow the instructions.

 CLEAN THE SURFACE

 The surface that you are coating must be thoroughly cleaned...
 Squeaky Clean

 Surfaces must be completely cleaned including the removal of any polish residue or other contaminants like cutting compounds.
 If the surface is not cleaned thoroughly this usually affects the result over the following months after the coating has cured.

 Remember that the coating is crystal clear and contaminants will be visible

 Any dirt, polish or contaminants that are trapped under the cured coating will be drawn towards the surface and become visible especially during warm weather.
 This would also cause the coating not to adhere properly and/or clouding under the coating.
 When this happens the only solution is to remove the cured coating with xylene and start again.

 Do NOT allow the EZPREP solution to dry on the surface.
 Rinse off well before it dries-